aritraroy24/zotero-notification/README.md

  - If you don't have composer installed, you can download it from [here](https://getcomposer.org/download/).
 5. It should create a new folder named *vendor* with all the dependencies installed.
 6. After the installation is complete, modify the email template with your name on line number *164* of the file `email_template.twig`.
-7. Finally, create a new zip file with all the contents of the new folder *(zotero-notification-main)*.
+7. Finally, create a new zip file with all the contents of the new folder *(zotero-notification-main.zip)*.

 #### Creating Account on 000webhost & Uploading the Zip File